Harvey Evans, actor of the golden years of Broadway, dies at 80 - ExBulletin

 Harvey Evans, actor of the golden years of Broadway, dies at 80

-NEW YORK (AP) Harvey Evans, actor, singer and dancer who had a knack for landing roles in original Broadway productions of classics such as West Side Story, Follies Hello, Dolly! and Gypsy, has passed away.
+Harvey Evans, an actor, singer and dancer who had a knack for landing roles in original Broadway productions of classics such as West Side Story, Follies, Hello, Dolly! and Gypsy, has passed away.
 He was 80 years old.

+Evans died on Christmas Eve at the Actors Fund Home in Englewood, New Jersey, said Lawrence Leritz, a friend and Broadway actor, dancer, singer, producer and director.

 When I look back, Evans told Playbill in 2007, I think I had some kind of angel on my shoulder, leading me to the best shows of Broadway’s golden years.
 I didn’t choose them, they just came this way.